mouadovic22/KataBankAccount/README.md

 # Bank-Account
 Bank account kata
-Think of your personal bank account experience When in doubt, go for the simplest solution Requirements using TDD:
+Think of your personal bank account experience When in doubt, go for the simplest solution:

 · Deposit and Withdrawal